 Udow-Phillips praises state leaders on the actions they’re taking to combat the spread of coronavirus

-As coronavirus continues to spread across the globe, U.S. leaders in our nation’s capital have struggled to roll out a national plan of action writes ABC News reporter Ivan Pereira in “State governors taking lead on coronavirus precautions as federal government works to define plan.”
+As coronavirus continues to spread, U.S. leaders in our nation’s capital have struggled to roll out a national plan of action, writes ABC News reporter Ivan Pereira in “State governors taking lead on coronavirus precautions as federal government works to define plan.”
+State leaders are filling the gap.

-Marianne Udow-Phillips, founding executive director of CHRT, tells ABC News that state leaders have stepped up to fill the breach with cancellations, shutdowns, and other needed interventions.
+Marianne Udow-Phillips, founding executive director of the Center for Health & Research Transformation (CHRT), tells ABC News that state leaders have stepped up to fill the breach with cancellations, shutdowns, and other needed interventions.

-“Governors hear directly from health care providers, the local business community, school leaders and citizens at large,” says Udow-Phillips.
+State leaders are uniquely qualified to address the crisis because “governors hear directly from health care providers, the local business community, school leaders, and citizens at large,” says Udow-Phillips.
 “They are deeply attuned to local and statewide impacts.”

 This familiar relationship between the governors and their communities places them in a crucial position to take the actions necessary to alleviate pressing issues.